yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_training/training_fundamentals.md

 Pretrain data source distribution for existing LLMs.
 Image from {cite:p}`zhao2023survey`.
 ```

 While the scale is one factor impacting resulting model performance (i.e., the scaling law), the quality of data and the ratio of different data types play an equally important role.
-As dominant pretraining data is from the web, data clearning and quality control is a crucial step for sucessful LLM pretraining [{numref}`chapter_training_fig_fundamentals_pretrain_data_distribution`].
+As dominant pretraining data is from the web, data clearning and quality control is a crucial step for sucessful LLM pretraining [{cite:p}`wenzek2019ccnet`].
-The following {numref}`chapter_training_fig_fundamentals_pretrain_data_clean_pipeline` summarize the key steps on cleaning training data..
+The following {numref}`chapter_training_fig_fundamentals_pretrain_data_clean_pipeline` summarize the key steps on cleaning training data.

 ```{figure} ../img/chapter_training/training_fundamentals/pretrain_data/pretraining_data_cleaning_pipeline.png
 ---